 - All classes are scheduled in the evening, Monday through Thursday from 6:30 pm to 9:20 pm at the UNCG campus.

-- If you decide to continue your graduate business studies, you can apply directly to the Bryan MBA from the certificate program and your courses will carry over into the Bryan MBA.
+- If you decide to continue your graduate business studies, you can apply directly to the UNCG MBA from the certificate program and your courses will carry over into the UNCG MBA.

-Courses are taught on the semester format and certificate students enroll in the same classes as Bryan MBA students.
+Courses are taught on the semester format and certificate students enroll in the same classes as UNCG MBA students.
 The following four courses are required to complete the Graduate Certificate in Business Foundations:

 - MBA 701 – Quantitative Analysis for Decision Making

 - MBA 702 – Financial and Managerial Accounting

 - MBA 703 – Economic Policies and Impact on Global Outcomes